ifurusato/letterbox-robot/README.rst

 The hardware consists of a PIR sensor and an HT0740 Switch controlling a 12v power supply to toggle a 2.5 meter strip of white LEDs, to light the garden path.

+It also has a Pi camera that looks down from the ceiling to view what's in the mailbox and provides a live video stream, with both daylight and night settings.

+This currently runs as a simple daemon process but at some point will use the KROS Core robot operating system, a Python3-based Subsumption Architecture, basically a publish-subscribe pattern implemented using an asyncio message bus, where the robot sensors are publishers, motor controllers and other output devices, etc. act as subscribers.
+Subscribers indicate what event types they're interested in.
+Events are pushed onto the message bus, passed through an Arbitrator and on to a Controller.
+The Controller for the LBR01 will control both the camera and the LED light strip.

 .. image:: https://service.robots.org.nz/wiki/attach/LBR01/LetterboxRobot2778.jpg
    :width: 1200px